victoriaaa111/tum-web-lab-6/README.md

 ### Viewing session history
 - Switch to the **History** tab to see all past sessions
-- Each card shows the workout name, date, start/end time, total duration, muscle groups, and whether you did the exercises or not
+- Each card shows the workout name, date, start/end time, total duration, muscle groups, and exercise results
 - Completed exercises are shown with a strikethrough
 - Tap the **trash icon** on a session card to delete it
 - Use the **filter chips** at the top to filter sessions by muscle group